 - (1) Capital policy - (i) GLORY will promote more efficient management of the Company with ROE (return on equity) as one management benchmark.
 [1.3] - (ii) GLORY believes that the return of profits to shareholders is an important management task.
 Accordingly, GLORY has the basic policy to continue stable dividends while striving to maintain and enhance sound financial standing in preparation for future business growth, and has set the target of attaining a dividend payout ratio of 30% or higher on a consolidated basis.
 [1.3] - (iii) GLORY may acquire treasury shares after comprehensively considering future business development, investment plans, levels of internal reserves, performance trends and other related factors.
-The number of treasury shares is limited to approximately 5% of all issued shares, and any excess shares will be retired in principle.
+GLORY will leverage the acquired treasury shares for investment in future growth, such as M&As, and for flexible capital policy.
 [1.3]